Santinell/jrpc2/README.md

         var app = {};
         app.mongo = mongo;
         app.db = db;
-        server.checkAuth = function(method, params, headers) {
         //there you can check session ID or login and password of basic auth in headers.
-And check whether the user has access to that method if (method === 'users.auth') {//for methods that don't require authorization return true;
+        //And check whether the user has access to that method server.checkAuth = function(method, params, headers) {
+            if (method === 'users.auth') {//for methods that don't require authorization return true;
             } else {